-VxVM and VxFS installation with update-ux
+Updating to VxFS with VxVM with update-ux

-All of the configurations described in "VxVM and VxFS installation through cold-install" (page 81) can also be achieved during OEUR updates using update-ux.
-Just like cold-install, the update process will default to VxFS 5.0 with LVM.
+All of the configurations described in "Cold-installing VxFS with LVM or with VxVM" (page 82) can also be achieved when updating your system with update-ux.
+As with cold-install, the update process will default to VxFS 5.0.1 with LVM.